internal-page-background-header

 MDD - Medical Device Directive

-The abbreviation for the EU Medical Device Directive which is now being superseded by the EU MDR and EU IVDR
+The abbreviation for the EU Medical Device Directive which is now superseded by the EU MDR and EU IVDR.

-In ISO 13485, Medical Device Files are documents that include descriptions of design records, manufacturing processes, product specifications, device usage guides, quality measurement criteria, as well as, servicing and installation records and their guidelines.
+In ISO 13485, the Medical Device Technical File is the technical documentation (TD) that includes descriptions of design records, manufacturing processes, product specifications, device usage guides, quality measurement criteria and more.
 A medical device file must be kept for every device in your portfolio.
+For more details about the technical documentation requirement, see below.

 NB - Notified Body